-tication
+Event Destination Authentication

-SMTP Settings (-
+SMTP Settings

-Enable report from t ne following SMTP : Server
+☐ Enable report from the following SMTP Server

 SMTP Server:

 Service Port: 25

-My server requires se - SSL)
+My server requires secure connection (SSL)

-My server requires a uthentication
+My server requires authentication •

 Account Name:

 Password:

 From:

 To:

 Report IP Address

-Report system reboo t
+Report system reboot

 Report user login

 Report user logout

 Log Server

-Enable
+☐ Enable

-MAC Address: 0000000000
+MAC Address: 00000000000

 Service Port: 9001

 SNMP Trap

-Enable
+☐ Fnable

 Server IP:

 Service Port: 162

 Syslog Server

-Enable
+☐ Enable

 Server IP:

 Service Port: 514

+33.1.33 1 010

-SMTP Settings
+■ SMTP Settings

-To have the CN9000/CN9600/CN9950 email reports from the SMTP server to you, do the following:
+To have the CN9000/CN9600/CN9850/CN9950 email reports from the SMTP server to you, do the following:

 - 1. Check Enable report from the following SMTP server and key in the IP address and service port of your SMTP server. - 2.
-If you're connecting to a secure server, check My server requires secure connection (SSL). - 3.
-If your server requires authentication, check My server requires authentication and key in the appropriate account information in the Account Name and Password fields. - 4.
+If you're connecting to a secure server, check My server requires secure connection (SSL). - If your server requires authentication, check My server requires authentication and key in the appropriate account information in the Account Name and Password fields. - 4.
 Key in the email address of where the report is being sent from in the From field.